Javgarag/pd2-mods/changelogs/pd2_red_health_below_225.md

 # Health Turns Red When Under 225
+## 1.6.1
+Meant to add option to ADD armor, not substract it.
 ## 1.6.0
 Extensive code cleanup.
 Added Sora's HUD support.
 Added an option to substract armor amount to the health amount.
 ## 1.5.0